curtiswilcox/Mastermind/README.md

 # Mastermind

 ## Game Description
 Based off of the old board game.
 The user enters a number, which generates a hidden code comprised of that many colors (ROY G BIV + black/white), where duplicates are allowed.
-The user can then guess what the code is.
+The user then has 12 attempts to guess what the code is.

 ### Possible Responses
 * \- => the guess was completely wrong;